 Leaders and mentors can teach us a lot, but so can those around us.
 Whether as part of your work, study, or personal life, take every opportunity to learn from your peers.

 Ask your colleagues to teach you their own technical skills or share their knowledge about a certain subject.
 You can even pick up valuable skills by simply observing how your peers do things or handle specific situations.

 Degrees that strongly emphasise networking like EDHEC’s online programmes are a great way to connect with and learn from others.
 Not only does EDHEC’s diverse student cohort have an incredible range of collective experience, but you may meet future business partners, suppliers, or collaborators.

 Many essential business skills – communication, team management, for example – are as old as business itself.

 However, others come into prominence as the business world develops, and new technologies emerge.
 This is why it’s so important to keep up with the latest developments and continually update your skills.

 Read blogs and subscribe to newsletters to stay across the latest business trends and keep up-to-date with industry news and developments.

 You can also take online courses to update your skills and learn about the latest tools, theories, and technologies.
-Short courses are great for developing specific, niche skills, or you could sign up for an online diploma like EDHEC’s Online MSc in Corporate Finance for more intensive, in-depth study.
+Short courses are great for developing specific, niche skills, or you could sign up for a recognised online diploma like EDHEC’s Online MSc in Corporate Finance for more intensive, in-depth study.

 Never Stop Building Business Skills